7-Segment Display CPU Load with Arduino and C#

 The Arduino code:

 Below is the code that runs on Arduino.
 Copy and paste it into an empty Arduino sketch.
 You will need the LedControl library to be installed in order to compile and upload the sketch.
-The LedControl library is responsible for driving the MAX7219 IC and can be downloaded from GitHub here.
-The main page of the library also contains links to documentation and instructions on how to install the library to the Arduino IDE.
-I used version 1.0.6 of the Arduino IDE and 1.0.1 of the LedControl library without any problems.
+The LedControl library is responsible for driving the MAX7219 IC and can be downloaded from here.
+I used version 1.0.6 of the Arduino IDE and 1.0.6 of the LedControl library without any problems.

 /*